×

 • Damaging or removing items from your property.

-Our Fort Wayne family law attorneys can also help you get a protective order granting you sole custody of children, requiring any visitation be supervised by a third party, or restricting the other parent from moving the child out of state.
+Our Fort Wayne family law attorney can also help you get a protective order granting you sole custody of children, requiring any visitation to be supervised by a third party, or restricting the other parent from moving the child out of state.

 Filing and Enforcement of Protective Orders

-Our Family Law Attorneys Look Out For Your Interests
+Our Family Law Attorney Looks Out For Your Interests

-At the Bellinger Law Office, our Fort Wayne attorneys act as strong legal advocates, looking out for your best interests.
+At the Bellinger Law Office, our Fort Wayne attorney acts as a strong legal advocate, looking out for your best interests.
 To get the professional legal representation you need to protect yourself and your loved ones, call or contact our office online today and request a consultation.